Individualized Instruction Center Hours (AU21)

 Flexible scheduling: Students in individualized instruction use an online scheduling program.

-Student autonomy: Individualized instruction allows students to be in charge of their own learning in a variety of ways: scheduling required appointments, determining the number of credit hours for a given quarter, deciding when to take tests and quizzes, and organizing their own learning.
+Student autonomy: Individualized instruction allows students to be in charge of their own learning in a variety of ways: scheduling required appointments, determining the number of credit hours for a given semester, deciding when to take tests and quizzes, and organizing their own learning.

 What types of students are successful in I.I.?